-The Council is aware that it is constantly prone to hacking through external emails.
+There were no major security incidents during 2017/18.
+However, the Council is aware that there is a constant risk of computer viruses and potentially hacking through external emails.
 Although the Council's security system filters these away, regular communications are sent out internally to remind staff to be vigilant.
-The Council was not affected by the International Ransomware Cyber-attack in May 2017 but did apply some additional security patches to its servers as advised by Microsoft.